Low-redundancy Distillation for Continual Learning: Hyperparameter Sensitivity

 \section{Hyperparameter Sensitivity}

-In Table~\ref{tab:quantitative}, we report the performance of \method against a range of hyperparameters. $\alpha$ (Eq.
-(9) in the main paper) controls the subsequent impact of network size on SCER.
-A larger $\alpha$ value leads to a smaller number of samples retained by the network. $\lambda$ (Eq.
-(11) in the main paper) controls the distillation effect of the network on model training.
-A larger $\lambda$ value reduces the likelihood of the working network forgetting previous tasks, but it also makes learning new tasks more challenging.
-After conducting experiments, we found that the best results can be achieved when $\alpha=0.75$ and $\lambda=0.05$ and \method is not sensitive to the choice of hyperparameters.
+In Tab.~\ref{tab:quantitative}, we report the performance of \method against a range of hyperparameters. $\alpha$ (Eq.~\ref{eq:pk} in the main paper) controls the subsequent impact of teacher subnet size on TRS.
+A larger value of $\alpha$ results in fewer samples being retained for new tasks. $\lambda$ (Eq.~\ref{eq:loss} in the main paper) controls the distillation effect of the teacher subnet on model training.
+A larger $\lambda$ value reduces the likelihood of the student model forgetting previous tasks, but it also makes learning new tasks more challenging.
+Experimental results indicate that optimal performance of \method is achieved when parameters $\alpha$ and $\lambda$ are set to 0.75 and 0.05, respectively.
+More importantly, \method exhibits low sensitivity to hyperparameter selection, significantly enhancing its user-friendliness.